Daninet/mtxt/README.md

 # MTXT - Music Text Format

-> **⚠️ Work in Progress**
-> This specification is under active development and subject to change.
-A reference implementation is currently being developed.

 ## Purpose
 MTXT is a human-editable, text-based representation of music information.
 It aims to simplify the process of writing, reading, and editing musical data without requiring specialized binary tools.

-The format is designed to be:
+## Features
+- **Beat-based**: Events are placed on fractional beats using simple decimal notation (e.g. `3.25` = 3 beats and 1 quarter note).
+- **One event per line**: Easy to search and modify with any text editor.
-- **Human friendly**: Use of musical note names (C4, D#3, etc.), readable times, and intuitive syntax.
+- **Human-friendly**: Use of musical note names (C4, D#3, etc.) and custom note aliases (e.g. `kick` or `Cmaj7`).
+Hand-crafted files are practical and expressive.
-- **LLM compatible**: Simple, consistent text format that can be easily generated and manipulated by language models.
+- **Transitions**: Built-in support for gliding continuous parameters (CC, tempo) with customizable curves and timing.
 - **Real-time ready**: Supports streaming musical events and real-time data transfer with transitions and flexible timing.
-- **Editable**: One event per line, easy to search and modify with any text editor.
-- **Hand-writable**: Efficient syntax with aliases for custom note names and chords, making hand-crafted files practical and expressive.
-- **Infinitely customizable**: Aliases enable endless possibilities for personalized musical vocabularies and shortcuts.
-- **Microtonal support**: Built-in cents notation for notes (e.g., `C4+50`, `D4-25`) and global tuning commands for alternate tuning systems and just intonation.
+- **Microtonal support**: Built-in cents notation for notes (e.g. `C4+50`, `D4-25`) and global tuning commands for alternate tuning systems and just intonation.
-- **Future-proof**: Supports unlimited channels (0-65535), arbitrary CC parameters with custom string keys, float-based values for extensibility, and smooth transitions for expressive parameter changes.

-## Design Considerations
-- **Easy manipulation**: Format prioritizes straightforward human and LLM editing of musical data over parsing complexity.
-- **Beat-based timing**: Events are placed on fractional beats using simple decimal notation (e.g., `3.5`).
 - **Flexible organization**: Events can be written in any order in the file, with the parser handling chronological sorting.
-- **Expressive aliases**: Define custom note names and chord shortcuts that can be redefined at any point in the file.
-- **Smooth transitions**: Built-in support for gliding continuous parameters (CC, tempo) with customizable curves and timing.
-- **Metadata first-class**: Metadata is integrated as events for extensibility and compatibility.
-- **One event per line**: Keeps files clean, easy to diff, version control, and searchable.
+- **MIDI compatible**: Reference implementation includes MIDI to MTXT and MTXT to MIDI conversion.
+- **LLM compatible**: Can be easily generated and manipulated by language models.
+- **Future-proof**: Supports up to 65535 channels, arbitrary CC parameters with custom string keys and custom metadata.

 ## Quick Example
 ```
 mtxt 1.0
 meta global title Sunrise Melody
 meta global author Jane Composer